devongovett/pixel-stream/README.md

 If this event is emitted by a source stream (e.g. image decoder), which is then piped to a `PixelStream`, the `PixelStream` will use this opportunity to learn about the above image characteristics from the source stream automatically.
+A format object, as described above, should be passed as an argument to the event.

 ```javascript
 fs.createReadStream('in.png')